 - Change your internet provider.
 The most drastic, but likely the most effective measure

-- Use an ethernet cord, meaning getting off Wi-Fi and plugging directly in the router
+- Use an ethernet cord, plugging directly into your router

 - Ensure that you are doing one task at a time.
-If you are already the only device on the network and say you are streaming with Melon to YouTube - make sure you are also not watching a YouTube video in the background or download something
+If you are already the only device on the network and say you are streaming with Melon to YouTube - make sure you're also not watching a YouTube stream at the same time

 - Turn to our cloud-based service.
-Melon is hosted on best in class cloud based infrastructure and we will handle the processing for you on our servers
+Melon has hosted some of the best in class cloud-based infrastructures and we'll handle the processing for you on our servers

-- Make sure you've updated all of your drivers.
-That means updated drivers for your modem, router, as well as your operating system
+- Make sure you've updated all drivers. (if applicable) That includes drivers for your modem, router, or operating system (OS).

 How to test your internet speed?